 This is probably one of the essential tools for bonsai to have.

-One of the major tools are the jin pliers.
-Bonsai jin pliers are cheap, useful and very strong.
+One of the major tools is the jin pliers.
+Bonsai jin pliers are cheap, useful, and very strong.

 Jin pliers for bonsai

 These durable bonsai pliers have the right stuff to make the sometimes challenging feat of “jin” creation, also known as sharimiki and sabamiki, much easier.